 - Participate in D.Min.
-Mentoring training as offered by Gateway Seminary. - Mentor the candidate in keeping with the guidelines set forth in the "Guide for Field Mentors." - Submit reports to the D.Min. office for review by the Cohort Director of regular mentoring meetings as well as composing narrative evaluations prior to each Periodic Review.
+Mentoring training as offered by Gateway Seminary. - Mentor the candidate in keeping with the guidelines set forth in the D.Min, Guidebook. - Submit reports to the D.Min. office for review by the Cohort Director of regular mentoring meetings as well as composing narrative evaluations prior to each Periodic Review.